DrakeData/MSDS434-Final_P2/README.md

 ### Step 5: Build Machine Learning Model in BigQuery
 One perk of using BigQuery as your database is that you can use ML techniques directly within it.
 This function makes ML easily assessable and is ready to go right out of the box.
 There is also a low barrier of entry since the only language you need to know to use ML in BigQuery is SQL.

-For my ML model, I used logistic regression to try to predict if a track is a bop (1) or a flow (0).
+For my ML model, I used logistic regression to try to predict if a track is a bop (1) or a flop (0).

 **Code used to build model**
 ```